 Contact us, telling us which lot or lots of sea glass pieces you want.

 There may be some email communications back and forth between us and then

 Wait for an invoice from us which we email you after you have confirmed your order or anything we’ve been communicating about

 Pay us the invoice amount and send us confirmation of payment notification.

-When you receive your post office or Postnet tracking number from us via email, it will mean we have just gotten back from posting your parcel off, so be excited about soon receiving your sea glass!
+When you receive your Postnet (customers in South Africa) tracking number from us via email, it will mean we have just gotten back from posting your parcel off, so be excited about soon receiving your sea glass!

 © Copyright Teresa Schultz and Tony Flanigan 2014, 2015, 2016, 2017, 2018